 A version of this working paper was published by the World Food Programme.
 The paper and a management response by the World Food Programme Executive Board to the recommendations made in the synthesis paper, are available here.

-To know more about the 3ie Humanitarian Assistance grant programme, click here.
+To know more about the 3ie Humanitarian Assistance Evidence Programme, click here.